Protofy-xyz/Protofy/docs/getting-started.md

 Once the Next.js app is running you can go to `http://localhost:8080` to see the web app.

+*Reminder: If you have problems accessing the services, remember to check your firewall configuration.*

 ## 🙋‍♂️ Adding a user
 The first time you run the starter you won't have users.
 You can easily create one on `http://localhost:8080/auth/login` but this one will be a normal user.
 If you want to create an admin user you can do it by running the following command: